 Today is your day!
 In this post, I share techniques that will set you up for success.
 Pectin-free canning is so very simple once you understand it!

-Today, there are two primary reasons home canners stop using commercial pectin.
+Currently, there are two primary reasons home canners stop using commercial pectin.

 Reason #1: Desire for Lower Sugar Content